Artboard 13ftbt.png

 All proceeds from entry fees benefit Foy’s to Blacktail Trails Organization, which uses it to support ongoing trail maintenance, outreach, maps and signage.

-6:30 a.m.
+5:30 a.m.
 All racers will meet at Herron Park in Kalispell.
 Park at the stables area just past the main trailhead in order to accommodate day-use patrons; look for volunteers wearing reflective vests to direct you.
 Please carpool together if possible because parking will be limited.
-Bib numbers will be handed out at this time.
-In the event that there is a wait list, any unclaimed bibs will be handed out.
+For those who haven’t picked up their bib numbers in the days before, we will also hand them out at this time.
+In the event that there is a wait list, we will issue unclaimed bibs at this time.

-Finish bags/Drop bags - Items participants wish to have at the finish can leave them at Herron Park.
-They will be stored at the pavilion for immediate access upon finish.
-Items brought onto the shuttle that you wish to return to the start (warm jackets, last minute not-needed items) can be placed in your personal bag on the shuttle for the return trip.
+Finish bags/Drop bags - Items brought onto the shuttle that you wish to return to the start (warm jackets, last minute not-needed items, changes of clothes for the end) can be placed in your personal bag for the shuttle’s return trip to Herron.
 A volunteer will bring all drop bags to the pavilion at Herron Park.
 Please label your bag.

-1:00 p.m.
-A support vehicle will be at Emmons Saddle (Patrick Creek Road) for racers that do not make the cutoff time of 1 p.m. or wish to end their run at that junction.
+12:00 p.m.
+A support vehicle will be at Emmons Saddle (along Patrick Creek Road) for racers that do not make the cutoff time of 12 p.m. or wish to end their run at that junction.
 Patrick Creek Road is the only road that crosses the route.
 There is no vehicle access (except emergency vehicles) for the last 14 miles.

 If you have to leave the course at anytime to heed the call of nature, please leave an article of clothes or your running pack near the trail.
 If you go missing, this may be our only way of finding you quickly and will let the race course sweepers know that someone is still out on the course.